gregfavish/angulardemo/README.md

 # Lessons Learned

-- Learned to use the angular CLI to spin up a fully scaffoleded angular frontend that is easy controllable using npm via command line
+- Learned to use the angular CLI to spin up a fully scaffolded angular frontend that is easy controllable using npm via command line

 - Learned the power of using typescript in the browser and leveraging types as opposed to dynamic js objects